^

 Hyperglycemia in newborns

-Hyperglycemia is the concentration of glucose in the blood of more than 150 mg / dL (more than 8.3 mmol / l).
-Hyperglycemia in newborns is often iatrogenic when too fast intravenous glucose is administered in the first few days of life in newborns with a very low birth weight (less than 1.5 kg).
+Hyperglycemia is a blood glucose concentration greater than 150 mg/dL (greater than 8.3 mmol/L).
+Hyperglycemia in neonates is often iatrogenic when intravenous glucose is given too rapidly in the first few days of life in very low birth weight (<1.5 kg) infants.

 Hypernatremia in newborns

-Hypernatremia is the concentration of Na in the serum of more than 150 meq / l, usually associated with dehydration.
-Manifestations include inhibition, convulsions.
-Treatment - careful hydration with 0.45% solution of sodium chloride.
+Hypernatremia is a serum Na concentration greater than 150 mEq/L, usually associated with dehydration.
+Manifestations include lethargy and seizures.
+Treatment is cautious hydration with 0.45% sodium chloride solution.

 Pages